gps-embedded-project/gps-embedded-project/README.md

 # gps-embedded-project
-# the controbution apear in
+# the controbution apear in finaaaaaaaaaaal.uvproj